Hamza-asm/IBM-Data-Science-Capstone-SpaceX/README.md

-# SpaceX Falcon 9 First Stage Landing Prediction
+# IBM-Data Science Capstone SpaceX Falcon 9 First Stage Landing Prediction

 ## Project Overview
 Commercial space flight is a highly competitive industry.
 SpaceX advertises Falcon 9 rocket launches at a cost of $62 million, significantly lower than other providers whose costs can exceed $165 million.
 A primary driver of these cost savings is SpaceX's ability to successfully land and reuse the first stage of the Falcon 9 rocket.